 If you want a historic setting along with your drink, walk down Bourbon toward Esplanade Avenue where you’ll hit Lafitte’s Blacksmith Shop.
 If you’re heading the other way, toward Canal Street, don’t miss the beautifully appointed Bombay Club.
 It has live music and the largest selection of martinis in the city.

-8. The Opportunities to Celebrate the French Culture and Heritage Abound
+8. The Opportunities to Celebrate French Culture and Heritage Abound

 Signs of New Orleans’ French history can be found all around the city, manifesting so often that people start taking it for granted.
 Why not stop and visit some of the places that help give New Orleans its unique French flavor?
 For instance, you can tour the Old Ursuline Convent, the oldest building in the Mississippi Valley.
 Designed in 1745 and completed eight years later, the building has served as a convent, a school, and many things in between, and is considered one of the best surviving examples of French Colonial public architecture in the country.
 You will just have to see for yourself!

 While you are out, grab a bite to eat at the oldest family-run restaurant in the United States, Antoine’s Restaurant, established back in 1840.
 This famous restaurant has been a long-time draw for both tourists and locals thanks to its ambiance and unparalleled French-Creole cuisine.
-Come taste some delectable escargots à la Bordelaise, Oysters Rockefeller, or Pomme de Terre Soufflées.
+Come taste some delectable escargots or Oysters Rockefeller.

 If you find yourself in the nearby neighborhood of Mid-City, you can brush up on your art knowledge and tour the restored Degas House, where the French Impressionist has created over 20 paintings and drawings.

-9. The Best of Local Shopping Within Walking Distance
+9. The Best Local Shopping Within Walking Distance

 10. Dining for Every Occasion and Budget